NissesSenap/gitHubBinDl/README.md

     nonGithubURL: https://get.helm.sh/helm-v3.4.2-windows-amd64.zip
 ```

+### Config precedence

+The precedence for flag value sources is as follows (highest to lowest):

+0. Command line flag value from user
+1. Environment variable (if specified)
+2. Configuration file value
+3. Default defined on the flag

 ### Create a GitHub token

 It's rather straight forward to generate a Github token, currently I use the UI.